Meet our teachers!

 Guitar, Ukulele, and Bass – Ian Blunden

-Ian is currently studying Jazz Performance at Wayne State University and has studied under Chuck Newsome, Russ Miller, Vincent Chandler, Rob Pipho and Chris Collins.
-In addition to playing guitar for 11 years and teaching for 5, he also regularly performs around metro Detroit at venues such as Cliff Bells and the Dirty Dog Jazz Cafe.
+Ian earned a Bachelor’s degree in Jazz Performance at Wayne State University and has studied under Chuck Newsome, Russ Miller, Vincent Chandler, Rob Pipho and Chris Collins.
+In addition to playing guitar for 20 years and teaching for over ten, he also regularly performs around metro Detroit at venues such as Cliff Bells and the Dirty Dog Jazz Cafe.
+He plays with several local groups and has toured with the group Signal Quartet, including a performance at the Detroit Jazz Festival.
 His areas of expertise include improvisation, music theory, sight reading, and composition.

 Piano – Eli Bucheit